atharvaweling/stat390-f24-team5/kyla_bruno/Week7_Presentation6/Presentation_6.md

 - ***precisely*** answering padding related questions - Atharva and Parth
 - avoid manual intervention in tissue slice extraction
 	- Team 3 requests steps 1-3 have the code refined to be easily executable by the stakeholders
+- ensure that tissue slice extraction can handle the Sheffeild Sox10 cases.

 ## Instructions to Extract Tissue Slices